-An existing home equity loan may be refinanced without regard to the one-year seasoning requirement if the homestead is located within an area that has been declared a "disaster" by the Governor or the President of the United States, and if the homeowner on oath requests the closing less than one year from the original closing due to the disaster.
+An existing home equity loan may be refinanced into another home equity loan without regard to the one-year seasoning requirement if the homestead is located within an area that has been declared a "disaster" by the Governor or the President of the United States, and if the homeowner on oath requests the closing less than one year from the original closing due to the disaster.
 This disaster exception is described in Section 50(a)(6)(M)(iii).
+However, lenders are cautioned that the refinance of an existing home equity loan into a loan other than a home equity loan or a reverse mortgage is subject to the requirements of Section 50(f)(2)(A), which also imposes a one-year seasoning requirement but does not include a similar disaster exception.